top of page

 1. Limited Household Budgets and Careful Spending Patterns

-2. Strong Culture of Repair, Reuse and Long Term Use
+2. Strong Culture of Repair, Reuse, and Long-Term Use

 New companies often misjudge this pattern.
 They assume that novelty will drive adoption, but in Nagpur, the threshold for replacement is much higher.
-Small electronic devices, home improvement items or lifestyle accessories remain in use long after metropolitan consumers might have switched brands.
-People observe the performance of new products within their extended families first before considering any change.
+Small electronic devices, home improvement items, or lifestyle accessories remain in use long after metropolitan consumers might have switched brands.
+People observe the performance of new products within their extended families before considering any change.

 3. Social Perception and Preference for Recognisable Brands